roma-p/vit/etc/j.md

 # 20/08/22 -------------------------------------------------------------------

-- rename rebase to reset... rebase here does not make sense.
+> rename rebase to reset... rebase here does not make sense.

+- finish graph once for all !!
+- do update and 100 % test coverage.

 # 19/08/22 -------------------------------------------------------------------